ABOUT ME

 For all grief workers - practitioners, volunteers, friends and family - Caroline's narrative is a light to guide us through what can be the dark and confusing landscape of grief

-Dr Jennifer Dayes, Consultant Psychologist and Academic
+Dr Jennifer Dayes, Counselling Psychologist and Academic